Condition

 Most patients notice improvement in 2–3 visits as hip mobility improves, glutes activate, and referred pain resolves.
 The full course of 6 visits is designed to restore hip stability and lumbar-hip coordination so you can return to your activities pain-free.

-If you complete all 6 visits, follow the home protocol, and don’t experience a meaningful improvement in your ability to do the activity pain was keeping you from — the next two visits are on us.
-No asterisks.
-No awkward conversations.
-No fine print.
+If you complete all 6 visits, follow the home protocol, and still cannot return to the activity hip pain was limiting, the next two visits are on us.

 The difference between symptom relief and resolution